 I would say so.
 As I go in life, I learn new skills.
-Any job that I’ve ever been on, I can attribute some skill that I have to that specific job.
+For any job that I’ve ever been on, I can attribute some skills that I have to that specific job.
 The communication degree opened the door of opportunity for that VISTA term.
 The VISTA term opened the door of opportunity for the nonprofit organization.
 The skills that I was able to develop while I was there at those two places built off of my personal interest but also what I learned at school.

 Also, your confidence is getting bolstered through those experiences.
-If I understand you correctly, it’s not exactly what you learn in school but it’s what you learn tangentially.
+If I understand you correctly, it’s not exactly what you learn in school, but it’s what you learn tangentially.
 If there’s one specific skill that you learned in school that helped you market the company, the communications degree helped you communicate.

 I don’t think the degree is what’s selling the business if that’s what you’re asking.
 It’s more about what I’ve learned through application.
-Maybe I read a book and I applied it to my life.
+Maybe I read a book, and I applied it to my life.
 Whatever I learned in school, I applied it.
-It’s a conglomeration of all of those things and I’m applying it to real life.
+It’s a conglomeration of all of those things, and I’m applying it to real life.

 You’re learning by doing is what you’re saying.
 Let me dig into that for a second, Melissa.
 If you remember from the Ice House course, that’s one of the core concepts that I’ve observed in an entrepreneur.
-They’re always learning but they’re not necessarily learning by going to a class and sitting at a desk and listening to a teacher lecture.
+They’re always learning, but they’re not necessarily learning by going to a class and sitting at a desk, and listening to a teacher lecture.
 They’re learning by doing.
 They’re learning by reading books, Audible, YouTube videos, or observing other people like mentoring.
 You said a mentor and a relationship from AmeriCorps VISTA.
 That’s such an important part of the entrepreneurial story that I want people to get.

 Anybody can learn.
 You don’t need a degree to figure out how to make yourself useful.
 I’m not saying you don’t need a degree but what you need is the desire to learn.
-Once someone connects that, I can learn stuff and I can figure out how to make myself more useful to other humans.
+Once someone connects that, I can learn stuff, and I can figure out how to make myself more useful to other humans.
 The more useful I become, the better off I’m going to be.
 That’s the simple formula that you articulated.
 You got this 30-day window.
 You give yourself a month.
 If I understand you correctly, you’ve got customers on day one.
 Day one, the doors open, and you’re open for business.
 You’re generating revenue on day one.

 I probably had 4 or 5 customers on day one.